-The Bank repurchases bonds issued in the secondary market.
-Purchases and sales of own bonds are included proportionately under the respective issued debt items (principal, interest and commissions), and the difference between the amount settled and the write-off, or the increase of liabilities, are recognised immediately in profit or loss.
+The Group repurchases bonds issued in the secondary market.
+Purchases and sales of own bonds are included in the proportionately under the respective items of debt issued (principal, interest and commissions), and the difference between the amount settled and the write-off, or the increase of liabilities, are recognised immediately in profit or loss.